ali-karagoz/ali-karagoz/README.md

 # 💫 About Me:
-I’m currently working on Software QA Test Engineer and looking to collaborate on IT workers for improove my skills and help others.
+I’m currently working as a Software QA Test Engineer.
+Looking to collaborate with IT workers to improve my skills and help each other.

 ## 🌐 Socials: